 "Walked through Mall to bookshops.
 Found Tim Winton books on shelves, but not the one I wanted [his first Miles Franklin Award winner, Shallows]."

-I returned to England, returned to writing, didn't get published, but did find Winton's Shallows and went on to build a collection of his books over the years in England and back in Australia.
+I returned to England, returned to writing, and didn't get published.
+But I did find Winton's Shallows (Amazon link).
+And I built a collection of his books over the years in England and back in Australia.

 It may not have been an omen that Winton and Cloudstreet were in the news in 1992.
 However, I did find the connections between Winton and myself, and between the characters and setting in the book and my background in Perth, mystical.